-"Can the birth control pill affect muscle mass gain?
+"Can the birth control pill affect muscle mass gain?"

 Do birth control pills affect muscle mass gain at all for women who are weight training?
 I'm a female athlete in my late 20s and I've heard from other women that you shouldn't go on the pill, that it keeps your muscle mass low and your body fat high.
 Is there any truth to that

 Most women today are taking a type of the combined low dose oral contraception pills.
 These pills have a combination of estrogen and progesterone like hormones.
 These newer formulations do not tend to cause weight gain as much as they used to or change in muscle mass.
 Some of the hormonal contraception formulations such as the Depo Provera shot can cause significant unwanted weight gain.
 Muscle mass should not be effected by any of these hormone medications.
 I think the bigger question is what your reason for taking the birth control pills.
 If you need them to help prevent pregnancy, then their benefits will likely outweigh any of their drawbacks.
 I suggest that you schedule an appointment with your primary care physician or OBGYN, whoever, you see for your feminine health.
 The two of you can discuss the pros and cons of each birth control method and determine which one is best for you.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.